-Like a beloved shortened novel, Southern Lit Alliance’s literary arts festival SouthWord Abridged is a two-day event packed with literary treasures in Southern literature, said officials.
+Like a beloved shortened novel, Southern Lit Alliance’s literary arts festival SouthWord Abridged is a two-day event packed with literary treasures in Southern literature.
 The event will be held virtually on Nov.
-5 and 6 with a kick-off on Friday night and a full day of panels and speakers on Saturday.
+5 and 6 with a kick off on Friday night and a full day of panels and speakers on Saturday.
 The event will be held on Zoom.